 This is NOT LEGAL ADVICE.
 It is intended for informational purposes only and should not be relied on to make any legal or other major decisions.
 If you have specific questions or inquiries regarding any of this information, you should consult with an attorney licensed in your state.

-This article is scheduled to appear in an upcoming issue of the Sports and Activities Directory.
+This article was published in a prior issue of the Sports and Activities Directory.